AndrewWasHere/HSM.c/README.md

 Embed the files in `src/` into your project.
 Then design your state machine.
 Implement in source code, creating states objects, events, and event handlers.

+Generally speaking, you will have one instance of `HSM_state_t` for the state machine, and each state within the machine.
+For each of those instances, you will have functions to handle `on_event`, `on_entry` (if required), `on_exit` (if required), and `on_initialize` (if required).
+The data pointer for each state will _usually_ point to the same data structure which contains all the mutable data manipulated by the state machine.

+Similarly, you will create an `HSM_event_t` instance for each event begin processed by the state machine.
+The event `data` pointer will point to the unique data for each event ID.

 ## Dependencies

 None!
 HSM.c is straight C11 code.